 A donor, with the mental capacity to act, can revoke a lasting power of attorney (LPA) by sending a revocation notice to the attorney(s) and the Office of the Public Guardian (OPG).
 If the LPA was registered, the OPG will cancel the registration of the LPA when they receive the revocation notice, but only if it is satisfied that the donor has taken all the necessary legal steps to revoke it.
 The OPG will then also inform the attorney(s) and the donor of the cancellation of the LPA registration.

-A property and financial affairs LPA is automatically revoked if:
+A property and financial affairs LPA is automatically revoked in any of the following situations:

-Both a property and financial affairs LPA and a health and welfare LPA will become automatically revoked if:
+Both a property and financial affairs LPA and a health and welfare LPA will become automatically revoked in any of the following situations:

 An enduring power of attorney (EPA) can be revoked by the donor at any time before it has been registered with the Court of Protection (COP).
 The procedure is the same as for a GPA.